Jeannie Sandoval: Mayor of Malabon (2022–present)

-She has been trusted as a new city leader by her people.
-Bringing the people's mandate, she brought the possible transformation in her first 100-working days.
-There is nothing more important than supporting the steps of local leaders aiming for the betterment of the city and its people.

 On December 21, 2022, she signed a memorandum of agreement (MOA) with the Development Bank of the Philippines (DBP) and the Universal Storefront Services Corporation (USSC) to launch the “Malabon Ahon Blue Card.”
-The blue card, which will be given to each household in the city, will increase transparency and efficiency of her administration with the utilization of an electronic financial system to distribute social programs and services (such as financial help) to residents.
-She said they established the blue cards for the families to get their ayuda, conveniently.
+The blue card is meant for the Malabon City Government to distribute financial aid to resident households who are registered in Malabon City Social Welfare and Development Department.

-On March 21, 2025, Sandoval participate the "Longest Line of Bowls of Noodles" with 6,549 bowls in Guinness World Records held at the Malabon Sports Center.
+On March 21, 2025, Sandoval participated in the "Longest Line of Bowls of Noodles" with 6,549 bowls in Guinness World Records held at the Malabon Sports Center.

 On May 12, 2025, she ran for mayor for the second time and won against Malabon representative Josephine Veronique "Jaye" Noel-Lacson.

 Personal life

-She has been married to former Malabon representative Federico "Ricky" Sandoval II.
+She is married to former Malabon representative Federico "Ricky" Sandoval II.
 They have one son.
+Jeannie's mother died on May 22, 2026.